ModdingLinked/ModdingLinked/Formatting Guidelines.md

 - Punctuation everywhere.
     - Lists of instructions end in full stop.
     - Lists of single items end in comma then full stop at the last entry (for example in FOMOD instructions).
-    - Lists ending in <code> should not get punctuation.
+    - Lists ending in spans should not get punctuation.
 - Avoid referring to ourselves with singular forms (e.g. "I think the best theme is..."), refer to us as "we" but try to generalize info.

 # Highlighting
-- <strong> is reserved for words that are very important to the current section or set of instructions, or are able to quick summarize them at a glance.
+- strong is reserved for words that are very important to the current section or set of instructions, or are able to quick summarize them at a glance.
 - Bold text is for any mention of particular terms such as Root, or for prompts/buttons on screen that the user might see while following instructions.
 - Underline is for words that do not meet the criteria above but are often missed by users, you can see this as a subtle highlight but lower in hierarchy than the other 2.
 - Green cards are for information that wouldn't lead to issues even if ignored.